eoas-ubc/eoas-ubc.github.io/_sources/progress-nov2020.md

 #### Training for faculty & others

 1. Materials for Python and Jupyter notebook training sessions are being developed, targeting EOAS Faculty, Postdocs and Graduate students.
-This is our evolving [documentation site](https://fhmjones.github.io/).
+The website you are viewing contains current versions of all of these materials.

 #### Evaluation